XMPro/Blueprints-Accelerators-Patterns/docs/collections/_patterns/WidgetColoredRoundedHeading.md

 ---

 ## App Designer Widget
 This widget features an elegantly styled heading, providing a prominent platform to emphasize the title of your content.
-Its versatility is a standout feature, as it allows you to seamlessly incorporate additional widgets within it, giving you the freedom to customize and tailor its appearance to your liking.
+Its versatility is a standout feature, as it allows you to seamlessly incorporate additional widgets within it, giving you the freedom to configure and tailor its appearance to your liking.
 Whether you wish to enhance the content presentation, integrate elements, or apply specific design choices, this widget's flexibility empowers you to craft a tailored and engaging user experience.

 The widget is configured using: